-If a person is restrained and released without an arrest, the deputy shall document the details of the detention and the need for handcuffs or other restraints.
+If an individual is restrained and released without an arrest, the deputy shall document the details of the detention and the need for handcuffs or other restraints.

-If a person is arrested, the use of handcuffs or other restraints shall be documented in the related report.
+If an individual is arrested, the use of restraints other than handcuffs shall be documented in the related report.
+The deputy should include, as appropriate: